bitcoinjs/bitcoinjs-lib/README.md

 module.exports = foobar
 ```

-Each of these included packages are seperate to `bitcoinjs-lib`, and must be installed separately.
+Each of these included packages are separate to `bitcoinjs-lib`, and must be `npm install`'d individually.
-They are however used in the bitcoinjs-lib public API.

 Using browserify, compile `foo.js` for use in the browser: